E. J. Stoneman Generating Station: Environment

 Stoneman's Electrostatic Precipitator (“ESP”) was upgraded during the conversion from a coal plant to a wood-fired biomass facility.
 The modifications to the ESP allow the system to collect more particulate and work more efficiently.
-A Selective Non-Catalytic Reduction system (“SNCR”) was also installed to reduce NOx emissions.
+A Selective non-catalytic reduction (“SNCR”) system was also installed to reduce NOx emissions.
 A continuous emission monitoring system automatically records data that are used for reports to regulatory agencies.
 All received fuel is screened; all fuel must comply with strict regulations.
 Monthly composite samples are sent to a third-party lab for testing and analytics.
 Although the plant was said to be in compliance with all permits and regulations nearby residents continued to report charcoal-like soot residue, and a $150,000 fine was imposed in 2013 for not complying with clean air permits.

 Community

 DTE Stoneman directly employed over thirty people full-time, all local residents.
 The plant spent millions of dollars annually in maintenance costs, largely spent with local companies.
 Over fifty truck drivers and other personnel were indirectly employed to support the fuel supply of the plant.
 Stoneman made charitable contributions to over twenty-five different local organizations.
 Stoneman provided training and purchased equipment for the Confined Space Rescue Qualification program for the local fire department.
 This program benefited Cassville and surrounding communities to assist in the event someone is trapped in a confined space, such as a grain silo or a mine.